You were served divorce papers

 -

-Legally separate you, or
+Legally separate, or

 -

-Cancel your marriage or partnership (annulment)
+Cancel the marriage or partnership (annulment)

 What your spouse is asking for